NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1GammaGammaLeptons.md

 ---

-title: "Rivet::GammaGammaLeptons"
+title: 'class Rivet::GammaGammaLeptons'
-summary: "Get the incoming and outgoing leptons in a gamma gamma collision event in e+e-. "
+description: "Get the incoming and outgoing leptons in a gamma gamma collision event in e+e-. "

 ---